VRNDRYDV/Delta-/README.md

 # Delta-
-This is a demo for delta project
+This is a demo for delta project.